 Computer Shuts Off - Fix This Windows Computer Reboot Problem

 Also, when selecting any of the safe mode options does the computer boot into safe mode successfully or does the computer power itself off again?
-If the computer boots successfully into Microsoft Windows safe mode with networking I recommend running some malware, spyware, and virus scans.
-If you have the Microsoft Windows Vista installation media ie. DVD or restore compact disc that came with your computer, you can perform a repair installation.
+If the computer boots successfully into Microsoft Windows operating system safe mode with networking, you can try running some malware, spyware, and virus scans.
+If you have the Microsoft Windows Vista operating system installation media, for example Digital Video Disc or restore compact disc that came with your computer, you can perform a repair installation.

-You can follow this tutorial to perform a repair installation.
+You can follow this tutorial in order to perform a repair installation.

 Repair Vista

-If you do not have a Microsoft Windows Vista recovery CD-ROM or Microsoft Windows Vista DVD you can download a Microsoft windows vista recovery disk via the following link.
+If you do not have a Microsoft Windows Vista operating system recovery compact disc read only memory or Microsoft Windows Vista operating system digital video disc you can download a Microsoft windows vista operating system recovery disk using the following uniform resource locator web page link.

 PC Recovery Disk

-This file is an iso file so you will have to burn the iso file onto a CD-ROM and make it bootable.
-There is a tutorial on how to do this if you don’t know how.
+This file is an iso file so you will have to burn the iso file onto a compact disc read only memory and make it bootable.
+There is a tutorial on how to perform this if you do not know how.

 Burning ISO

-You might be able to perform a Microsoft Windows system restore.
-You would restore windows back to before you were having this problem with Microsoft office.
+You might be able to perform a Microsoft Windows operating system restore.
+You would restore Microsoft Windows operating system back to before you were having this problem with Microsoft office.
 I can give you instructions showing you how to perform a system restore.

-Click on “Continue” in the user account control dialogue.
-Click on “Next”.
+Now click on Continue; in the user account control dialogue.
+Then you will want to click on Next.
 You should see a list of restore points.

-Choose your restore point by clicking on one.
-Click on “Next”.
-In the last screen you want to click on “Finish”.
+You will want to choose your restore point by clicking on one.
+Then click on Next.
+In the last screen you will want to click on Finish.

 This will begin the Microsoft windows system restore process.
 Your computer will automatically get rebooted.
 Hopefully, this will fix your Microsoft Office problem.